-Students interested in a single room should complete the single room request form on the Residential Life portal of Connect2.
+Students interested in a single room should complete the single room request form on the Residential Life portal on the Single Sign On page.
 The College encourages students to remember that there is a finite number of student rooms on campus, which can dictate the availability of single room spaces.
 Completing the single room interest form allows the associate director of residential life to contact students, in order of the waitlist, if a single room space becomes available.